 Impacts of the Cross-site Scripting Vulnerability

-The impact of an exploited XSS vulnerability varies a lot.
-It ranges from Session Hijacking to the disclosure of sensitive data, CSRF attacks and more.
+The impact of an exploited XSS vulnerability on a web application varies a lot.
+It ranges from user's Session Hijacking, and if used in conjunction with a social engineering attack it can also lead to disclosure of sensitive data, CSRF attacks and other security vulnerabilities.
 By exploiting a cross-site scripting vulnerability an attacker can impersonate the victim and take over the account.
 If the victim has administrative rights it might even lead to code execution on the server, depending on the application and the privileges of the account.
-Read about the apache.org jira incident for more information on how a XSS vulnerbility was used in a succesful attack which also led to code execution.
+Read about the apache.org jira incident for more information on how a XSS vulnerability was used in a successful attack which also led to code execution.

 Preventing XSS Vulnerabilities